 The following situation will illustrate how perception correlates with previous experience:

-Suppose a person parked his car and walked away from it while continuing to look back at it.
-As he went further and further away from his car, it would appear to him as if his car was gradually getting smaller and smaller.
+Suppose a person parked their car and walked away from it while continuing to look back at it.
+As they went further and further away from their car, it would appear to them as if their car was gradually getting smaller and smaller.
 In such a situation none of us, however, would gasp in horror and cry out, “My car is shrinking!”
 Although the sensory perception is that the car is shrinking rapidly, we do not interpret that the car is changing size.
 Through past experiences we have learned that objects do not grow or shrink as we walk toward or away from them.
 We have learned that their actual size remains constant, despite the illusion.
 Even when one is five blocks away from one’s car and it seems no larger than one’s fingernail, one would interpret it as that it is still one’s car and that it hasn’t actually changed size.
 This learned perception is known as size constancy.